jackavh/pychess/README.md

 # pychess

 Machine learning chess engine powered by pytorch, sitting on top of a simple board representation and legal move generator.

+### GitHub PGN Database

+2013 - January

+Stores 121,332 games (17.8 MB)

+### Local PGN Database

+2015 - August

+Stores 2,621,861 games (504 MB)

+Data provided by the [lichess.org open database](https://database.lichess.org/), available under the [Creative Commons CC0 License](https://creativecommons.org/publicdomain/zero/1.0/).

+\*NOTE\* In order for the scripts in this repository to work, the dataset must be unzipped from the .zst format

+    unzstd filename.zst

 # Representations

 ## Board

 Array[64] of integers

 ## Move

 A tuple storing the start and end of a move

 ## Piece Representations